AB-Ares/Displacement_strain_planet/README.md

 # Displacement_strain_planet

-Crustal thickness, displacement, stress and strain maps on the sphere.
+Crustal thickness, displacement, stress and strain calculations on the sphere.

 # Description